Moebius Syndrome Awareness Day 2026

 A Legacy of Awareness

-MSAD was founded by MFOMS co-leaders Tim Smith (Virginia, USA) and Gavin Fouché (Cape Town, South Africa), in partnership with community parent Donnie Downs.
-When the idea was first shared online, more than 200 people joined in the first week.
-The inaugural MSAD in 2011 attracted widespread media attention—from Australia to the United States—and drew tens of thousands of visits to the MFOMS website within its first 24 hours.
+MSAD was founded by MFOMS co-leaders Tim Smith and Gavin Fouché, in partnership with community parent Donnie Downs.
+The inaugural MSAD in 2011 attracted widespread media attention—from Australia to the United States—and sparked tens of thousands of visits to the MFOMS website within its first 24 hours.
+Over time, what began as a day of awareness has evolved into a global movement of pride and storytelling.

 Why 2026 Matters